vglazer/USRA/subgraph_finding/README.md

 lack algebraic structure and require constructive proofs to settle existence.
-The problem can be reduced to finding [induced subgraphs](https://en.wikipedia.org/wiki/Induced_subgraph) with a prescribed edge count in various flavors of graphs.
+The problem can be reduced to finding [induced subgraphs](https://en.wikipedia.org/wiki/Induced_subgraph) with a prescribed edge count in various kinds of graphs.
 We provide a suite of efficient
 [stochastic local search](https://www.researchgate.net/publication/283825846_Stochastic_Local_Search_Algorithms_An_Overview)
 algorithms for doing so, based on Fred Glover's